 In addition to the breathalyzer defense, if you have any pre-existing conditions or take prescription medication, these factors could cause conditions which may be mistaken for impairment.
 If there are witnesses who can speak in your defense, this is always helpful.
 You and your Easley DUI lawyer will work to make the best of your particular case.

-When you hire a DUI Lawyer in Easley, South Carolina, the ultimate goal is to see your charges dismissed or minimized as much as possible, ensuring that you face the lightest consequences for the offense.
+When you hire a South Carolina DUI attorney in Easley, South Carolina, the ultimate goal is to see your charges dismissed or minimized as much as possible, ensuring that you face the lightest consequences for the offense.
 Depending upon your case, you may not be able to get out of a DUI charge, but your Easley DUI lawyer can present alternatives to high fines and jail time, such as community service, in order to minimize the severity of your punishment.

 Reducing DUI Charges with an Easley DUI Defense Lawyer